-In this session, students learned about the SWOT model and also discussed various clauses about their venture.
+In this session, the students also learned about the SWOT model and discussed its various sections regarding their venture.

-The message that was delivered to students is that measuring the success of the project in terms of the number of dogs that will be adopted is correct and important, but for the process of establishing the enterprise, there are other related results such as:
+The message conveyed to the students is that measuring the success of the project in terms of the number of dogs that they expected to be adopted was correct and important.
+Still, for the process of establishing the venture, there are other related results such as:

-- A new experience for the students to entrepreneurs planning, execution and marketing of the project
+- A new experience for student entrepreneurs in terms of planning, executing, and marketing.

-The formula for calculating the market size of the Dog Adoption Day project was set as:
+The formula for calculating the market size of the social project was set as:

 About 800 school students and their families.

-Minus the students that someone in their family is allergic to dogs.
+Minus, the number of students that have someone in their family who is allergic to dogs.

-Israeli non-profit organizations for animal rescue in the center and also animal shops in the area were defined as competing with the project.
+Israeli non-profit organizations for animal rescue and also animal shops in the area were defined as project competitors.

-The cake recipe is actually a step by step action plan to realize a successful venture.
+The cake recipe is a step by step action plan on how to realize a successful venture.

-Many questions were also asked, but in order to answer them, they needed to perform tests.
+Many questions were also asked, and to answer them, the students had to do some research.

-Shirley Ben-Yaakov, the coordinator of the program, wrote down what was defined as an "Action plan - Phase A"- whose purpose is to examine the feasibility of implementing the project and how high its chances of success
+Shirley Ben-Yaakov, the coordinator of the program, wrote down what was defined as an "Action plan - Phase A"- examine the feasibility of implementing the project and determine its chances of success.

 Action Plan - Phase I

-After the meetings, discussions and the green light from Ronni for a few ideas, the representatives chose to promote and lead a social enterprise of a dog adoption day at school (in the next step we might move the breakfast area).
+After meetings, discussions, and approval we received from principal Ronni for a few ideas, the young entrepreneurs chose to promote and lead a social enterprise of adopting abandoned dogs that will be brought to school.

-The first step is having a survey for each school class to decide on the value of continuing the program.
+The first step is to conduct a survey in the school classrooms to decide on the viability of the project.

-5. Collecting data and conclusions regarding the continuation of the project.
+5. Collecting data and concluding continuing the project."

-It was clear that the survey should be short and the answers are closed, so it can be easily performed orally and then students can cast their vote which can be counted immediately.
+It was clear that the survey should be short so that it could be easily done, and students' votes would be counted immediately.

-A survey for the adoption dogs day at school
+A survey for the dog adoption day at school

-The students were divided into teams and entrepreneurs moved between school classes and carried out the survey.
+The students formed teams and moved between classrooms and carried out the survey.

-The survey was conducted orally and then the votes were cast, knowing that the results may be biased due to group pressure.
-This was considered while continuing the project planning.
+The survey was conducted orally and by vote, knowing that the results may be biased due to peer pressure.
+This is addressed later in the project planning.

 The young entrepreneurs gathered all the survey results and counted the votes.

-The students put the results on a page before the meeting with the school principal.
+The students wrote the results on a page in preparation for a meeting with the school principal.

 Have a dog in their house - 99